 We believe that we are all God's work of art.

-We strive to respect and care for each other and to use our talents to do our best.
+We strive to respect and care for each other and to use our talents to do our best, to build a better world.

 By doing this we are 'Learning in the light of Christ.'